Fundamental Exact Sequence for the Pro-\'Etale Fundamental Group: Infinite Galois categories, Noohi groups and

 \subsection{Dictionary between Noohi groups and $G-\rmSets$}

 \begin{definition} Let $H \subset G$ be a subgroup of a topological group $G$.
-Then we define a "thick closure" $\bbH$ of $H$ in $G$ to be the intersection of all open subgroups of $G$ containing $H$, i.e. $\bbH:=\bigcap_{H \subset U <^\circ G}$U. If a subgroup satisfies $H = \bbH$ we will call it thickly closed in $G$. \end{definition}
+Then we define a ``thick closure'' $\bbH$ of $H$ in $G$ to be the intersection of all open subgroups of $G$ containing $H$, i.e.\ $\bbH:=\bigcap_{H \subset U <^\circ G}$U. If a subgroup satisfies $H = \bbH$ we will call it thickly closed in $G$. \end{definition}

-Observe that in a topological group open subgroups are also closed, so a thickly closed subgroup is also an intersection of closed subgroups, so it is closed in $G$.
+In a topological group open subgroups are also closed, so a thickly closed subgroup is also an intersection of closed subgroups, so it is closed in $G$.
 Observe also that an arbitrary intersection of thickly closed subgroups is thickly closed.
 This justifies, for example, the existence of the smallest normal thickly closed subgroup containing a given group.
 In fact, we can formulate a more precise observation. \begin{obs} Let $H<G$ be a subgroup of a topological group $G$.
 Then the smallest normal thickly closed subgroup of $G$ containing $H$ is equal to $\overline{\overline{(H^{nc})}}$, where $H^{nc}$ is the normal closure of $H$ in $G$. \end{obs}

 \begin{obs} Let $G$ be a topological group such that the open subgroups form a local base at $1_G$.
 Let $W \subset G$ be a subset.
 Then the topological closure of $W$ can be written as $\overline{W} = \cap_{V <^\circ G} WV$. \end{obs}